CastroJ12/CST205-Final/README.txt

 https://github.com/CastroJ12/CST205-Final.git

-If we had more time we would implement a home page to connect all the sections To be able to have am easier access to each section.
+If we had more time we would implement a home page to connect all the sections To be able to have an easier access to each section.
 Another addition we would have done would be To implement music as the person viewed each image.